-It’s about 1,000 degrees out as I am writing this, but that wasn’t the only reason I wanted to spend a big chunk of time exploring Costco’s freezer aisles.
 I feel a huge sense of satisfaction when my freezer is full.
-In fact, I feel the same way about a well-stocked freezer as I do about a well-stocked pantry: peace of mind, building blocks for dinners at the ready, and fewer trips to the store (not that I really mind food shopping, as must be pretty clear by now).
+In fact, I feel the same way about a well-stocked freezer as I do about a well-stocked pantry: peace of mind, building blocks for dinners at the ready, and fewer trips to the store.

 1. Shrimp Galore

-Bubba Gump would be impressed.
 There are all kinds of sizes and versions of shrimp available in Costco's freezer aisle.
-And frozen shrimp is one of the foods I keep in my freezer at all times: They defrost quickly, they're of excellent quality, and with a couple of pounds of frozen shrimp at your disposal, you can entertain in style at a moment’s notice.
-Two pounds of raw 21/15 shrimp sell for $15.79, two pounds of raw 31/40 shrimp are $13.69, and two pounds of 30/40 Wild Raw Gulf Shrimp are $22.89.
+And frozen shrimp is one of the foods I keep in my freezer at all times: They defrost quickly, they're of excellent quality, and with a couple pounds of frozen shrimp at your disposal, you can entertain in style at a moment’s notice.

 2. Wild Fish

 Wild fish is super flavorful and sustainable, as well—two very good reasons to stash some in the freezer.
 Plus, all of these varieties are individually wrapped for freshness and total convenience; pull out just the amount you need.
-You can pick up a pack of individually wrapped wild Alaskan salmon fillets—three pounds for $32.99.
-Individually wrapped wild Atlantic cod at $16.49 for two pounds.
-And wild mahi-mahi, three pounds for $19.99.
+You can pick up a pack of individually wrapped halibut, cod, and wild Alaskan salmon fillets, as well as 3-pound packs of wild mahi-mahi and wild sockeye salmon.

-Two pounds of raw 15/20 sea scallops for $24.99?
-That is a little goldmine to keep in the freezer, not least because they cook up in a jiffy.
-And then you can make Scallop & Pancetta Kebabs With Balsamic Glaze whenever the mood strikes.
+Two pounds of raw sea scallops for under $30?
+That is a little gold mine to keep in the freezer, not least because they cook up in a jiffy.

 4. Ready-to-Cook Crab Cakes